vsdhaliwal/Hand_Tracking/README.md

 # Hand_Tracking
 This is a script for Hand Tracking.
 You can use it to integrate it in program to make cool stuff.
+It tracks the hands joints.